lreij/notes/z.md

 On Intelligence: How a New Understanding of the Brain will Lead to the Creation of Truly Intelligent

+Making Up the Mind: How the Brain Creates Our Mental World

 Consciousness Explained, Daniel C. Dennett

 The Quest for Consciousness: A Neurobiological Approach